Bushmills/yoda/README.md

 - yoda has now eliminated immediate words.
 While the word "immediate" still exists and is used, its semantics are different: it causes moving the header of last word into the compiler context vocabulary, rather than marking the word as state smart.
 Such a word doesn't have interpret time semantics (and can't be found when not compiling).
 For interpret time semantics of such a word, create it again with identical name, and specify only those.
+This mechanism is similar to what's used in Chuck Moore's cmforth.

 - not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from tib, not from addr/cnt, "list" isn't a word from the blocks word set (and doesn't behave like it), pictured number conversion is nestable (that is, <# ...  #> may appear within another <# ...  #> block), but doesn't expect a double length number.
 Each started conversion allocates a string stack item as output buffer.
 Some of those choice may not be permanent, but on a "for the time being" base.

 - "execution tokens" are extracted from function name associated with a word.
-Vice versa, executing code associated with execution token modifies latter to yield a function name.
-  function names have numerical components for this purpose, therefore are execution tokens still represented by integers.
+Vice versa, executing code associated with execution token modifies latter to yield a function name.  function names have numerical components for this purpose, therefore are execution tokens still represented by integers.